jingyuanz/deep_learn_entity_level_distributed_representation_coreference_chinese/README.md

 training accuracy 99% (2000+ stories)
 testing accuracy 65.５％ (200+ stories)

+2016-12-13 result
+training =
+testing =

 still improving the loss function, (since I changed the model)

-Feature engineering & initial neural structure by Jingyuan Zhang, optimized neural network (prevent overfitting) by seanxu, at Kalamodo, Suzhou
+Feature engineering & initial overfitting neural network by Jingyuan Zhang, optimized neural network (prevent overfitting) by seanxu, at Kalamodo, Suzhou

+(And this is probably not counted as deep learning...more of a feature eng project + a simple neural network)